AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 ### Understand the generated assets {#understand-assets}

-It is important to understand that the generated assets differ based on the use case you are enabling and
+It is important to understand that the generated assets differ based on the use case you are enabling.

 For example, for the **[!UICONTROL Send A Birthday Message To Guests]** playbook, the audience that is created has the rule `birthday=today AND year=any`.